Prabhukiranpk26/United-National-Sustainable-Development-Goals/README.md

 •	Contributing

 Project Overview:
-The primary objective of this project is to automate the processing of large-scale datasets related to financing the 2030 Agenda for Sustainable Development.
-We utilize Python and OpenRefine to clean and transform data, ensuring that large numeric values are formatted for easy readability and analysis.
+The primary objective of this project is to automate the processing of the Financing the 2030 Agenda for Sustainable Development dataset and visualising it using GaiaViz Application.
+We utilize Python and OpenRefine to clean and transform data, ensuring that large numeric values, donor organisation names etc are formatted for easy readability and analysis.
 The end goal is to produce insights that can contribute to understanding global financing trends related to the SDGs.

 Objectives:
-1. Automate data extraction and formatting processes.
-2. Clean and transform numeric values into a standard dollar format with commas.
-3. Perform exploratory data analysis (EDA) and basic statistical analysis.
+1. Preprocess dataset to as per requirement.
+2. Identify donor and recipient countries and retrieve geolocation data.
+3. Conevrt the data to node and tag files to ensure compatibility with GaiaViz Application.
 4. Provide insights into financing trends for sustainable development.
+5. Create dynamic 3D visualizations using the following visual elements:
+   - Nodes (Rods): Represent donor and recipient countries.
+   - Year Rings: Depict time intervals for funding trends.
+   - SDG Petals: Highlight contributions to each SDG with unique colors.
+   - Links: Connect donor SDGs to recipient SDGs, with each link differentiated by the amount donated to the recipient.

 Dataset:
 The dataset used in this project is publicly available and can be accessed from the AidData portal: